dfirfpi/dpapilab/README.rst

 dpapick, I did not install it and, when in need, I set then environment variable *PYTHONPATH*.

-**blobinfo.py**

-This small utility simply tries to parse a DPAPI BLOB file.
+**blobinfo.py**: this small utility simply tries to parse a DPAPI BLOB file.

-**blobsdec.py**

-This utility tries to unlock (decrypt) a *system* DPAPI BLOB file provided, using DPAPI system key stored in LSA secrets.
+**blobsdec.py**: this utility tries to unlock (decrypt) a *system* DPAPI BLOB file provided, using DPAPI system key stored in LSA secrets.

-**blobudec.py**

-This utility tries to unlock (decrypt) the *user* DPAPI BLOB file provided, using the user password or password hash.
+**blobudec.py**: this utility tries to unlock (decrypt) the *user* DPAPI BLOB file provided, using the user password or password hash.

-**mkinfo.py**

-This small utility simply tries to parse a MasterKey file or a directory containing MasterKey files.
+**mkinfo.py**: this small utility simply tries to parse a MasterKey file or a directory containing MasterKey files.

-**mksdec.py**

-This utility tries to unlock (decrypt) the *system* MasterKey files provided, using DPAPI system key stored in LSA secrets.
+**mksdec.py**: this utility tries to unlock (decrypt) the *system* MasterKey files provided, using DPAPI system key stored in LSA secrets.

-**mkudec.py**

-This utility tries to unlock (decrypt) the *user* MasterKey files provided, using the user password or password hash.
+**mkudec.py**: this utility tries to unlock (decrypt) the *user* MasterKey files provided, using the user password or password hash.

-**winwifidec.py**

-This utility (formerly called wiffy.py) decrypts Windows WiFi password.
+**winwifidec.py**: this utility (formerly called wiffy.py) decrypts Windows WiFi password.
 These credentials are (usually) system wide, so the OS is able to decrypt it even  when no users are logged in.
 To decrypt them you need: the DPAPI system key, which is one of the OS LSA secrets; the system MasterKeys, stored in <\Windows\System32\Microsoft\Protect\S-1-5-18\User>; the WiFi xml files' directory, <\ProgramData\Microsoft\WwanSvc\Profiles>.

 Licensing and Copyright
 -----------------------